ivans3m/featured-image-caption/README.md

-# Featured Image - Show Caption
+# Diuldia Featured Image - Show Caption

 A simple WordPress plugin that adds caption functionality to the Featured Image block.